Lost television broadcast: Recording technology and rights

 Drama and entertainment output was studio-based and followed the tradition of live theatre and radio drama.
-The earliest recording method for television was telerecording (Kinescope in the US), first used in 1947, which involved capturing the image from a special television monitor onto film using a modified film camera. increased in use during the 1950s, and surviving UK programmes which were not pre-filmed usually exist in this form until the late 1960s.
-Conventional filmmaking methods, other than for factual programming, were only gradually introduced from the mid-1960s.

-All television programmes have copyright and secondary rights associated with them.
-For drama and entertainment, the actors, writers, and musicians involved in a production all have underlying rights.
-In the past, these rights were defended rigorously—permission could even be denied by a contributor for the repeat or re-use of a programme.
-Talent unions were highly suspicious of the threat to new work if programmes were repeated; indeed, before 1955 Equity insisted that any telerecording made (of a repeat performance) could only "be viewed privately" on BBC premises and not transmitted.

 The Sunday Night Play (a major event in the 1950s) was performed live in the studio.
 On following Thursdays, because telerecording was then of insufficient broadcast quality, another live performance was broadcast, the artists returning to perform the play again.
-Black Limelight is a stage play which was adapted for British television three times, with each version being lost.
+Black Limelight is a stage play that was adapted for British television three times, with each version being lost.
 These include a 1952 version as part of Sunday Night Theatre, which was broadcast live and not recorded, a 1956 version as part of Armchair Theatre and a 1962 version as part of BBC Sunday-Night Play.